The West Highland Way | |

 "Yes - but they've gone back down to the hotel for a meal.
 Apparently they don't like chicken."

 The three photography 'students' arrived for dinner; they were all folk of a certain age.
 We made our introductions - a woman from Dundee, a man who had an artificial voice due to a laryngectomy and a third man called Ken from Nottinghamshire.
 We had a tasty three course meal and the conversation flowed along easily as they were gentle, good natured people and we found them most pleasant company.
 We relaxed under the influence of a few more beers, warmed by a cheerful open fire and with our mood softened by the many candles lit around the room.
-To think we could have been roughing it under canvas or, like poor McPlucky, holed up in some dingy bunkhouse.
-Ah yes - this was what I called a walking holiday!
+To think we could have been roughing it under canvas or, like our poor lone hiker friend, holed up in some dingy bunkhouse.
+Ah yes - this would do!

-Linda breezed into the room.
+Linda breezed into the room, breaking my reverie.
 "The prints are ready." she announced, apropos of nothing.
 This elicited much excitement and Eugene and the three photography students made an eager exit.
-It was now just me and the cat, who sprawled on a vacant armchair and seemed to care less whether I stayed with it or not.
+I noticed that Colin had already left the room so it was now just me and the cat who sprawled on a vacant armchair and seemed to care less whether I stayed with it or not.

 Colin and I retired, much to our chagrin, long before the older residents, although we did have the reasonable excuse of having walked all day.
 There was still no sign of the other two walkers Linda had mentioned who had presumably enjoyed a chicken-free dinner down at the hotel and were still making merry.